 Available on the ULTRAVOX album ‘Brilliant’ via EMI Music

 Although Ure had been regularly touring and playing festivals, there was a gap of 14 years between the ‘Move Me’ and ‘Fragile’ long players.
 The ULTRAVOX reunion was the spark he needed to get his sixth solo album of original material finished.
 The lead single was ‘Become’, a romantic and less abrasive take on ‘After A Fashion’.
-With a danceable metronomic beat, it had a classic synthpop sound that Ure admitted to The Electricity Club was “kind of harking back to early VISAGE”.
+With a danceable metronomic beat, it had a classic synthpop sound that Ure admitted he was “kind of harking back to early VISAGE”.

 Available on the MIDGE URE album ‘Fragile’ via Hypertension Music